 |SGA Fee (student government activity fund)||$252|

 Direct educational costs include tuition, room and board, and a student government (SGA) fee.
 For the 2013-14 academic year, typical direct costs are as follows:

 |Flat-rate tuition (12-18 units per semester)||$44,650 / year|

 |Room & Board (double occupancy hall room, meal plan)||$12,890 / year|

 |SGA Fee (student government activity fund)||$ 252 / year|

 *An additional charge of approximately $1,450.00 for health insurance may be incurred if a student is not already covered by family or group health coverage.
 Additional miscellaneous charges/fees may be added to the student account as they are incurred by a student, for example - registration adjustment fees, private voice/music instruction, parking tickets, etc.

 Important Note: The budgets listed above are the normal charges incurred by most students.
 However, individual charges may vary based on the student’s choice of housing arrangement, meal plan, and total number of units enrolled.
 All students should come prepared with cash or credit card to purchase their books.
 Books cannot be charged to your student account or purchased with your student ID card.
 Listed below are the costs for each individual item.
 Please contact your Financial Assistance Advisor to increase your Room and Board or Tuition cost, if applicable.
-Please see the Housing web site for additional information.
+Please see the Housing and Residence Life web site for additional information.